Why Is Vulnerability Important: Christmas Letter Fakes

 For those who aren’t it went like this: in the days before Facebook people sent Christmas cards (OK the organized ones still do that part).
 Inside would be a carefully typed letter catching up your friends and family on all the doings of the previous year.
 A carefully edited and unfailingly cheerful letter.
 I think most of us had at least one family member who sent out those letters every year with the same glowing and perfect update:

 “Little Billy was officially inducted into the Ultra Super Genius Club this year, we are so proud!
 He launched his first rocket to the moon with great success and is looking forward to heading to Mars next year.
-Ken got a promotion at work and is now in charge of the whole Western Division of Ultra Corp, while I have effortlessly perfected cooking macarons in preparation for us all moving to France next year.”
+Ken got a promotion at work and is now in charge of the whole Western Division of Ultra Corp, while I have effortlessly perfected cooking macarons in preparation for us all moving to France next year so Billy can get some cultural enrichment.”

-We all read that letter thinking, no you haven’t Aunt Helen, no one perfects macarons; you just sob and eat your failures like the rest of us.
-In other words, it was Facebook, but a whole year condensed into one page of text.
-And of course it was heavily edited and not at all helpful unless you were looking to sharpen your snark skills.
+We all read that letter thinking, no you haven’t Aunt Helen, no one perfects macarons; you just sigh and eat your failures like the rest of us.
+In other words, it was Facebook, but a whole year condensed into one page highly edited text.

 One of my favorite authors is Dr. Brene Brown.
 She writes about shame, connection, vulnerability and a whole mess of other stuff that makes people uncomfortable.
 Perhaps the most important thing she discovered in her research was that without vulnerability real connection, the thing we humans need most, wasn’t possible.